 For this ranking, we compared the 100 largest office markets in the U.S. (by total office space square footage) across several indicators — office space lease rate, vacancy, the local coworking segment, pipeline activity, loan maturities, and online search interest for each location on the list.
 All individual ranking metrics are explained further below.

 We based our analysis on commercial real estate data and research from CommercialEdge, CoworkingCafe, and Yardi Matrix, as well as analysis of Google search trends.
-For a fairer comparison, we divided the dataset into two groups and chose the cutoff threshold to be at 100 million square feet.
+For a fairer comparison, we divided the dataset into two groups and chose the cutoff threshold to be 100 million square feet.
 Each group was then comparatively ranked separately.
 Furthermore, to account for the occasional percentage-value volatility in markets with low leasing activity, the final rankings include only those markets where the average asking lease rate was calculated based on at least 100 listings.

 A certain number of maximum points was attributed to each metric.
-This total was evenly distributed between the lowest and the highest metric values in each of the two groups.
+This total was evenly distributed between the lowest and highest metric values in each of the two groups.
 On this scale, a score was calculated for each location based on its metric values.
 The factors (metrics or indicators) on which we based the composite scores are explained below.

 For average vacancy rate and loan maturity rate, the number of points awarded was inversely proportional to the metric values.
 For all other indicators, the number of points awarded was directly proportional to the metric values.